Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 Choosing a roofing material is a balancing act.
 To help you see the full picture, let’s put some of the most popular options side-by-side.
 We’ll look at the good, the bad, and everything in between so you can feel confident about what’s going over your head.

-The Breakdown: Asphalt Shingles
+The Pros and Cons of Asphalt Shingles

 Asphalt shingles are the go-to choice for most American homes, and for good reason.
 They are affordable, widely available, and offer a solid lifespan of 25 to 30 years.
 Because they come in small, individual pieces, repairs are often simple and contained.
 Manufacturers are also getting better at making them resistant to wind and fire.